cgardn/cgardn.github.io/_posts/2020-04-06-finished-tests-for-now,-I-think.md

+---
+layout: post
+author: chris
+date: 2020-04-06 00:00:00 -0400
+---

-My test coverage has officialy gone from zero to some.
+My test coverage has officially gone from zero to some.
 Now tests cover every user-facing page for a successful response, every resource-modifying action (create, update, destroy) for unauthorized access, and as many of the model functions as I could manage without associations; as I mentioned last time I